Hussein66253/reading-notes/class-05.md

 # class 05
 ## Images:
-- Usually, when we open any website the first thing our eyes see it is the images(if there are ones) so it plays a vital role on the website.
+- Usually, when we open any website the first thing our eyes see is the images(if there are ones) so it plays a vital role on the website.
 #### How to add an image to the website:
 - First we need to know the tag used for the image, the tag is < img>.
 - < img> tag is an empty